MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 <img src="https://github.com/user-attachments/assets/2d67d359-8d13-4d38-92cf-8eb646a300aa" width="150" align="right" />

-grug was designed from the ground up to make the development of mods as easy as possible.
+grug is a modding framework.
+It makes the integration of mods to an existing project as easy as possible.

 It was designed alongside the writing of this article, and is based on two modding observations:

 1. Most mods just want to add basic content, like more guns and creatures
 2. Most mods just want to run some basic code whenever a common event happens, like having a human spawn three explosions when they die

 The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file, and `grug.h`, which is under 100 lines long.

-It contains an entire compiler and linker, currently capable of outputting 64-bit ELF shared objects (which only work on Linux), containing x86-64 instructions (which won't run on ARM CPUs).
+`grug.c` contains an entire compiler and linker, currently capable of outputting 64-bit ELF shared objects (which only work on Linux), containing x86-64 instructions (which won't run on ARM CPUs).

 Its GitHub repository is found [here](https://github.com/MyNameIsTrez/grug/).

 I am currently in the process of writing games and non-games that show off grug.

 Since most languages can either call functions from `grug.c` directly, or are able to load it as a library, grug can be used by almost every programming language under the sun.

 The "How a game developer might use grug" section of this blog post shows an example of how grug can be used by a game written in C.

 ## Runtime error handling